montee-diego/montee-diego/README.md

 - Have fun

 My goal is to write code that is easy to read and explains itself while maintaining an organized project structure.
-Also, DRY is king and I try my best to avoid repetition.
+I also always keep in mind the DRY principle and I try my best to avoid repetition.

 Every project in my account has a detailed README with all the information related to it, so do not forget to check it out!